kanyun157/tuxracer-vr/README.md

 ### Linux:
 * [TuxRacerVR_v0.64_linux64.zip](https://github.com/jdtaylor/tuxracer-vr/releases/download/v0.64/TuxRacerVR_v0.64_linux64.zip)
-* Make sure the Oculus runtime is installed and running.
+* Make sure the Oculus runtime is installed and running and don't rotate dk2.
 * Download, unzip, and run ./TuxRacerVR from the extracted directory.
  * If you get this: "Error: [Context] Unable to obtain x11 visual from context", PLEASE report back if this helps:
   * OVR_FBCONFIG_OVERRIDE=1 ./TuxRacerVR